 Intelligent analysis of user habits helped to refine the campaigns.
 "Generic search (such as "LED TV') and brand specific search (for example "Sony LED TV') provided us a lot of consumer traffic and revenue volume.
 However, since our primary goal was to maximise profitability, we scrutinised the search queries in addition to the keywords in our ad groups."
 As a result, Media Markt determined that the most profitable revenue stream originated from queries for brand/model, such as "LG 42LB620V'.

 With these insights, Media Markt took its activity a step further.
 "We developed a specific strategy and campaign setup for brand/model searches that were closest to the end of the purchasing cycle.
-Moreover, we supported these with Google Shopping, Dynamic Search Ads and Dynamic Remarketing campaigns.
+Moreover, we supported these with Shopping ads, Dynamic Search Ads and Dynamic Remarketing campaigns.
 As a consequence, our profitability increased tenfold while our costs remained the same."

 Bringing the brand story to life on YouTube

 Media Markt created masthead and TrueView ads for YouTube, and ran these campaigns to coincide with commercials running on traditional TV.
 The television ad, Google Search Ads and Media Markt's YouTube channel drove users to a landing page on the brand's website.